Football isn’t all glitz and glamour, y’know.

 Over 400 appearances on, Pearce was cemented in the club’s history and was an England regular.
-After retiring at Manchester City in 2002, with spells at Newcastle United and West Ham United in between, he went into coaching where he managed the GB Olympic side, England U21s and Forest, but now seems to have taken a preference to punditry and the media.
+After retiring at Manchester City in 2002, with spells at Newcastle United and West Ham United in between, he went into coaching where he managed the GB Olympic side, England U21s and Forest, but now serves as David Moyes’ assistant manager at West Ham.

 Previous occupation: Sausage seasoning-maker

 Professional debut: 1980

 Before largely successful spells at Newcastle, Tottenham Hotspur, Marseille and Sheffield Wednesday, the nimble winger used to concentrate his skills on sausage delicacies; more specifically, their seasoning.